-‘The Kashmir Files’ wins award for best film about national integration
+‘The Kashmir Files’ wins award for best film on national integration

 Many had questioned the factual accuracy of the movie and the communal tone of the discussion around it.